siangernlow/tp/docs/UserGuide.md

 * Locations
 * Visits

-A person refers to any person whom may be at risk from Covid-19.
+A person refers to any person who may be at risk from Covid-19.
 VirusTracker stores data about the id, name, address, phone number and email of each person.
+Furthermore, the infection and quarantine status of a person is also stored within VirusTracker.
 A location refers to any location which are open for visiting.
-VirusTracker stores data about the id, name and address of each location.
+VirusTracker stores the id, name and address of each location.
 A visit refers to when a Person visits a Location on a given date.
 VirusTracker stores the data of the Person and the Location involved in the Visit.

 The recommended way for you to use VirusTracker is to first store the information of all the people and locations you wish to track.
 Then, whenever a person visits a location, add the corresponding `visit`.

-VirusTracker would be able to generate useful information based off the data that is input into the system.
+VirusTracker would then be able to generate useful information based off the data that is input into the system.

+While VirusTracker was created with the purpose to process data based on Covid-19, VirusTracker could also be used to monitor other future epidemics or pandemics should they occur.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>